Ahmed-Saad-Fayed/Smart-Curtain-System/README.md

 A final output connected to an LED (as an indicator for Error).

 ## 🖥️ Simulation & PCB
-The schematic circuit was designed and simulated using Proteus.
+The schematic circuit was simulated using Proteus.

 PCB layout was created for real-world implementation, including labels for all inputs/outputs.